-- 1. The Project will not result in a substantial adverse change in existing traffic, air quality, or noise levels.
-The school population and employees are expected to continue to use public transit to travel to/from the proposed school. - 2.
-The Project would be located within an existing building and would not result in significant adverse impacts on cultural, archaeological, architectural, or aesthetic resources or the existing neighborhood. - 3.
-The Project would not result in significant adverse impacts to natural resources, critical habitats, or water quality. - 4.
-The Project would not result in a change in existing zoning or land use.
-The continued school use would be consistent with existing land use in the surrounding neighborhood. - 5.
-The Project would not require any in-ground disturbance during construction and therefore would result in any significant impacts related to hazardous materials. - 6.
+- 1. The proposed project would not result in a substantial adverse change in existing traffic, air quality, or noise levels.
+There are public transportation services close to the new facilities, as well as pedestrian and bicycle routes. - 2.
+The proposed project would not result in significant adverse impacts on cultural, archaeological, architectural, or aesthetic resources or the existing neighborhoods. - 3.
+The proposed project would not result in significant adverse impacts to natural resources, critical habitats, or water quality. - 4.
+The proposed project would not result in a change in existing zoning or land use.
+The proposed uses would be as-of-right under zoning for each of the two locations. - 5.
+The proposed project is not expected to result in any adverse impacts related to hazardous materials. - 6.
 No other significant effects upon the environment that would require the preparation of an Environmental Impact Statement are foreseeable.